 Bridget shares how her newly expanded caring role saw a rapid decline in her own health.
 She highlights the signs to look out for, which can help us to recognise when we’re heading into crisis.
 What we can do and how we can start to heal again.

-Crisis point can creep up on unpaid carers
+Crisis point can creep up on us

 “The hardest time to pause and tune into what we actually need and what would be best for us, is when we’re so busy and all consumed, with new caring responsibilities coming at us.
 It’s a chaotic time and our priorities aren’t necessarily skewed towards what’s actually most helpful - taking care of ourselves” - Bridget, Mobilise community